-To address these issues, we curate a high-quality training dataset from real-world posters collected from design platforms and public repositories.
-We apply a multi-stage filtering pipeline: (i) we filter out posters of low resolution; (ii) we discard images without legible texts; (iii) we train a vision-language model (VLM) as a robust OCR system capable of accurately detecting and recognizing text—particularly ornamental or calligraphic fonts that are highly challenging for conventional OCR methods.
-This real-data-centric approach ensures that our model learns authentic font-background interactions and generalizes well to professional design contexts.
+To address these issues, we curate a high-quality dataset from real-world posters collected from design platforms and public repositories.
+We apply a multi-stage data curation pipeline: (i) filtering out low-resolution posters; (ii) discarding images without legible text; and (iii) employing a custom-trained vision-language model (VLM) as a robust OCR system to accurately detect and recognize text—particularly ornamental or calligraphic fonts that are highly challenging for conventional OCR methods.
+This real-world, data-centric approach ensures that our model learns authentic font-background interactions and generalizes well to professional design contexts.

-\textbf{VLM Based OCR Model.} \leavevmode Existing OCR systems, ranging from practical models like PP-OCRv4~\cite{ppocrv4} and PP-OCRv5~\cite{cui2025paddleocr30technicalreport} to the more powerful VLM-based approach PaddleOCR-VL~\cite{cui2025paddleocrvlboostingmultilingualdocument}, are typically optimized for clean, regular typefaces and scene text.
-Thus they fail to generalize to ornate calligraphic scripts or custom-designed letterforms that exhibit irregular strokes and non-standard spatial layouts.
-Given the complexity of recognizing non-standard fonts, which may classified as icons or patterns, a new OCR model should be introduced to enable simultaneous analysis from both visual and semantic perspectives.
-Specifically, we choose to fine-tune Qwen2.5-VL 7B~\cite{bai2025qwen25vltechnicalreport} model that excels at parsing non-standard textual patterns within images.
+\textbf{VLM-Based OCR Model.} Existing OCR systems, ranging from practical models such as PP-OCRv4~\cite{ppocrv4} and PP-OCRv5~\cite{cui2025paddleocr30technicalreport} to the more powerful VLM-based approach PaddleOCR-VL~\cite{cui2025paddleocrvlboostingmultilingualdocument}, are typically optimized for clean, regular typefaces and scene text.
+Thus, they fail to generalize to ornate calligraphic scripts or custom-designed letterforms that exhibit irregular strokes and non-standard spatial layouts.
+Given the complexity of recognizing non-standard fonts, which may be classified as icons or patterns, we introduce a specialized OCR model to enable simultaneous analysis from both visual and semantic perspectives.
+Specifically, we fine-tune the Qwen2.5-VL 7B~\cite{bai2025qwen25vltechnicalreport} model, which excels at parsing non-standard textual patterns within images.
 This adaptation allows the model to better handle diverse font geometries and artistic variations.